 Nature of International Marketing

-1. Broader market is available – Unlike domestic marketing the market is not restricted to national population.
-Population of other countries can also be targeted in international marketing.
+1. Broader market is available – Unlike domestic marketing, the market is not restricted to the national population.
+The population of other countries can also be targeted in international marketing.

-2. Involves at least two set of uncontrollable variables – In domestic marketing the marketers have to interact with only one set of uncontrollable variables.
-In international marketing at least two set of uncontrollable variables are involved or more if the marketing organization deals in more countries.
+2. Involves at least two sets of uncontrollable variables – In domestic marketing the marketers have to interact with only one set of uncontrollable variables.
+In international marketing at least two sets of uncontrollable variables are involved or more if the marketing organization deals in more countries.

-3. Requires broader competence – Special management skills and broader competence is required in international marketing/business.
+3. Requires broader competence – Special management skills and broader competence are required in international marketing/business.

-4. Competition is intense – An international marketing organization has to compete with both the domestic competitors and the international competitors.
+4. Competition is intense – An international marketing organization has to compete with both domestic competitors and international competitors.
 Hence, the competition is intense in international marketing.

 Scope of International Marketing